ExcelFunctions.net Logo

 The Excel PRODUCT Function

-Basic Description
+Function Description

 The Excel PRODUCT function returns the product (multiplication) of a supplied set of numerical values.

-The syntax of the function is :
+The syntax of the function is:

 PRODUCT( number1, [number2], ... )

-Which Values are Included in the Excel Product Function Calculation?
+Which Values are Included in the Calculation?

 Numbers and dates are always counted as numeric values by the Excel Product function.
-However, text representations and logical values are handled differently, depending on whether they are values stored in the cells of your spreadsheet, or they are supplied directly to the function.
+However, text and logical values are handled differently, depending on whether they are values stored in the cells of your spreadsheet, or they are supplied directly to the function.

 The table below shows which values are included in the Excel Product Function calculation, and which values are ignored or produce errors: